Vyral/aimee-freeman-recruiting/_posts/2018-05-10-welcome-to-our-video-blog.md

 ---
 youtube_code:
 excerpt: >-
-  Being on a team that facilitates individual growth and team building is crucial in real estate.
-Learn how our systems and tools can benefit you.
+  Being on a team that facilitates personal growth and team building is crucial in real estate.
+Learn how we can equip you, as an agent, with more.
 enclosure:
 pullquote:
 enclosure_type: video/mp4